-Cast iron cookware is having a bit of a renaissance as of late.
+Cast iron cookware is having a bit of a renaissance.
 This is likely spurred by its regular use on the Food Network, but cast iron offers several benefits not available with other cookware options.
 Before we discuss this in more depth, let’s look at what it takes to get that frying pan into your hot little hands.

 Much like its steel cousin, cast iron begins life as scrap.
 The scrap is given a premelt thermal treatment at 600°F to remove any residual oil or water.
 A charge of pig iron, steel scrap and recycled cast iron is melted at 2800°F in an electric induction furnace with a bath size of about 3 tons.
 It takes about 15 minutes to heat the scrap to liquid, at which time the bath is chemically sampled.
 After final chemical additions are made – usually silicon is added at this time – the bath is poured and slagged off using vermiculite.